Battle of Soledar: Battle

-Initial stages (3 August – 1 October 2022)
+Initial Russian advances (3 August – 1 October 2022)

 On 3 August, the Ukrainian army announced that Russian forces had begun an offensive against the settlement of Soledar.
 Russian forces began shelling Soledar, Bakhmut, and surrounding villages to the south and east of the settlements.
 Pro-Russian media claimed that the renewed offensive had breached defense lines to the east and southeast, although these claims were denied by Ukrainian officials.
 Later that week, Russian and separatist forces had taken partial-to-full control of the Knauf Gips Donbas gypsum factory southeast of the settlement center.
 On 10 August, Russian forces also advanced in the Bilokamyanskyi refractory plant.
 The separatists said they had entered Soledar proper on 11 August, but the Ukrainians did not confirm this.
 The fighting in Soledar was described in the media as "grueling" and typified by artillery duels between troops entrenched around strategic points, located near hedgerows and tree lines along swathes of farmland, all while civilians fled to underground shelters and basements to avoid bombardment.

 On 16 August, airstrikes and ground engagements continued around Soledar, and the LPR separatists claimed to have controlled most of the settlement's industrial zone, but there was no evidence they had advanced beyond the gypsum factory.
 On 19 August, shelling and clashes between the Ukrainian defenders and elements of the LPR forces continued on the eastern outskirts of the settlement, as the Ukrainian General Staff reported that Russian troops were attacking from the Stryapivka and Volodymyrivka directions.
 The Ukrainian General Staff reported it repelled Russian assaults near Soledar on 27 August.
 Clashes near the gypsum plant continued by 31 August.

 On 8 September, Ukraine said it repelled another Russian assault in Soledar, while Russian sources claimed that Russian and DPR forces had advanced into Soledar's residential areas and were clashing with Ukrainian defenders.
 On 10 September, Russian sources claimed that the Russians had captured several blocks of territory around the gypsum factory.